swaptacular/swpt_accounts/protocol.rst

 config : string
    Additional account configuration settings.
-Different server implementations may use different formats for this field.
+Different server implementations may use different formats for this field, as long as the empty string is always a valid value, which represents the default configuration settings.

 ts : date-time
    The moment at which this message was sent (the message's